js-cookie/js-cookie/README.md

 ## Security

-For vulnerability reports, send an e-mail to `jscookie at gmail dot com`
+For vulnerability reports, send an e-mail to `jscookieproject at gmail dot com`

 ## Manual release steps